-Within the IDP, just under twelve quarter sections are designated as County Development Area, which are intended for the continued development of rural purposes as either serviced or unserviced developments that will operate unencumbered.
+Within the IDP, over four quarter sections are designated as County Development Area, which are intended for the continued development of rural purposes as either serviced or unserviced developments that will operate unencumbered.
 The County Development Area policies are intended to minimize the potential conflicts between the pre-existing uses and future development within the IDP area.